yuxiangsun/RTFNet/README.md

 ## About VSCode and Docker

-We suggest use VSCode+Docker for deep learning research.
+We suggest use VSCode and Docker for deep learning research.
 [Here](https://github.com/yuxiangsun/VSCode_Docker_Tutorial) is a tutorial.

 ## Contact